AmilPani/VHDL-MIPS-Processor/README.md

 ### Software and Hardware
 * Xilinx Vivado 2019.1 or later
-* Basys 3 Artix-7 trainer board
+* Basys 3 Artix-7 FPGA trainer board

 ### Datapath
 The final datapath diagram has all the units connected: